 - Swelling in the throat due to which your baby may show discomfort while swallowing.

-- Abdominal pain accompanied by diarrhea.
+- Gastrointestinal symptoms such as abdominal pain accompanied by diarrhea.

 - Vomiting and nausea: The baby appears uncomfortable due to a continuous feeling of nausea.